13 Jul Guide to First Steps in Your Dream Career Building

 Of course, we know as much as your do that saying “no” can be tricky, so figuring out how to say it is key.
 Whilst it’s important to show consideration for an offer, don’t shy away from honesty.
 Rebecca Knight from the Harvard Business Review has got the art of declining down to a T. Or should we say an N-O?
 Take a read of her steps to getting well versed in saying no thanks.

 Alongside the big ‘N.O.’, feedback is often a scary word in the world of business.
 But learning to give and receive constructive feedback is priceless skill.
 For most of us, getting feedback can be a struggle.
-But it’s time to realise it’s the only way you can grow as a professional.
+But it’s time to realize it’s the only way you can grow as a professional.
 So in the words of Hillary Clinton,

 “It’s important to take criticism seriously – not personally”.

 Easier said than done?
 Well, it doesn’t have to be.
 Some people naturally take feedback better than others.
 But like any skill, it can be learned.
-It takes practise.
+It takes practice.
 The key thing to remember is to separate yourself from the criticism.
 Try to view it objectively by listening, asking questions and taking action on it.

 And something that often worries people even more than getting feedback is giving it.
 But like we said earlier, you are your number one priority.
 Giving feedback is essential to becoming a happy and productive professional.
 Often, it’s just about being clear, specific and considerate of the person you’re talking to.
 We’re all human, so treat the other person the same way you would like to be treated if the roles were reversed.

 Finally, use the power of words to take your elevator pitch up a level.
 Whilst it will obviously change from time to time, you never struggle to answer the question “What do you do?”.
 In fact, it should become a mantra of yours.
 Something that gets you excited to work.
 When answering this question, think of feeling over detail.
-Alexandra Franzen is a communication expert who specialises in using words in work.
+Alexandra Franzen is a communication expert who specializes in using words in work.
 When it comes to refining your elevator pitch, she has a step-by-step plan for bringing emotion to your mantra.
 Trust us, it will benefit you as much as it will your career building.

 Assuming you want to have a dream job, it’s important to keep actively chasing it.
 Just by reading this blog you’re already heading in the right direction so well done!
 Why not dig deeper into finding purpose and meaning in work with our blog here?
 It might just spark some bright ideas to push your career path in the right direction.